iakshra22/iakshra22/README.md

 </div>

 ### 🎯 About Me
-💡 BTech Computer Science student with a strong interest in Web development, data analytics, and problem-solving.
+💡 BTech Computer Science student with a strong interest in Web development and problem-solving.
-💻 Currently exploring OOP, MySQL, and Data Structures to build scalable and insightful applications.
+💻 Currently exploring OOPS, MySQL, and Data Structures to build scalable and insightful applications.
 🚀 Always curious to learn and eager to take on new challenges.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ---

 <img src="https://komarev.com/ghpvc/?username=iakshra22&color=8A2BE2&style=flat-square&label=👀+Profile+Views"/>